terraform-google-modules/terraform-google-sql-db/examples/postgresql-with-cross-region-failover/README.md

-# Cloud SQL Database Example with failover replication
+# Cloud Postgresql Database Example with failover replication

-This example shows how to create a public HA Postgres Cloud SQL cluster with cross region failover replica using the Terraform module.
+This example shows how to create a private HA Postgres Cloud SQL cluster with cross region failover replica using the Terraform module.
 You can promote failover replica without losing state file sync.

 - Set `enable_default_db` and `enable_default_user` to `null`
 - Dont set `additional_databases`, `user_name`, `user_password` and `additional_users`
+- `availability_type` in all replica should be set to `ZONAL`

 ## Run Terraform